p4ntomath/SD_Project/Documents/Sprint Four UML Diagrams/Sprint4UMLDiagrams.md

 # Sprint 4 UML Diagrams

-This document contains the UML diagrams for Sprint 4.
+This document contains the UML diagrams for Sprint 4 only.
 Each diagram is included below with a brief description.

 ## Activity Diagram